If you’ve scanned a magazine rack lately, you’ve probably seen the “Keto for weight loss” theme presented in a catchy way.

 Benefit #3: Diabetes therapy

-Over 34 million Americans suffer from type 2 diabetes, a metabolic disorder marked by high blood sugar, high insulin, high blood pressure, and obesity.[*] Having diabetes increases one’s risk for developing many chronic diseases, including cancer, Alzheimer’s, and heart disease.[*][*][*]
+Over 34 million Americans suffer from type 2 diabetes, a metabolic disorder marked by high blood sugar, high insulin, hardening of the arteries (atherosclerosis) and obesity.[*] Having diabetes increases one’s risk for developing many chronic diseases, including cancer, Alzheimer’s, and heart disease.[*][*][*]

 It’s a health crisis, but there’s a bright spot in diabetes therapy: The Ketogenic diet.